jweinst1/Oblivion/README.md

 ## Operators

-Unlike most functional languages, Oblivion uses a wide array of operators (*and a minimal amount of parenthsis*).
+Unlike most functional languages, Oblivion uses a wide array of operators (*and a minimal amount of parenthesis*).

 ### Left Associativity